How blood transfusions are done

 - If you have type A blood, you cannot get either type B or AB red blood cells.

-- If you are a type AB blood, you can get transfusions of O, A, B, or AB red blood cells.
+- If you have type AB blood, you can get transfusions of O, A, B, or AB red blood cells.

 Blood is either Rh-positive or Rh-negative, depending on whether the red blood cells have Rh antigens on their surface.
-A person that has type A, Rh-positive blood is called A positive, whereas a person with type A, Rh-negative blood would be A negative.
+A person who has type A, Rh-positive blood is called A positive, whereas a person with type A, Rh-negative blood is A negative.

 There are other antigens on red blood cells that can lead to transfusion reactions.
 These are rare because people do not make antibodies against them unless they have had transfusions before.
 Still, these antigens may become a factor in matching blood for a person who has had many transfusions in the past, as is the case for some people with cancer.

 For platelet and cryoprecipitate transfusions, matching the blood type of the donor to the recipient is usually not critical, but labs still try to match them.
 This may become important for patients who have already had many transfusions or who have reacted to transfusions in the past.